Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

-It is well-known (and follows from \cite[Proposition 2.4]{Green.R:P}) that the set $\{b_{w}: w \in \FC(\Gamma)\}$ forms a $\Z[\delta]$-basis for $\TL(\Gamma)$.
+It is well-known (and follows from~\cite[Proposition~2.4]{Green.R:P}) that the set $\{b_{w}: w \in \FC(\C_{n})\}$ forms a $\Z[\delta]$-basis for $\TL(\C_{n})$.
 This basis is referred to as the \emph{monomial basis} or ``$b$-basis.''

-\begin{remark} If $(W,S)$ is Coxeter system of type $\Gamma$, the associated Hecke algebra $\H(\Gamma)$ is an algebra with a basis given by $\{T_w: w \in W\}$ and relations that deform the relations of $W$ by a parameter $q$.
-Our generalized Temperley--Lieb algebra $\TL(\Gamma)$ is a particular quotient of $\H(\Gamma)$, having several bases indexed by the fully commutative elements of $W$ \cite[Theorem 6.2]{Graham.J:A}.
+If $(W,S)$ is a Coxeter system of type $\Gamma$, the associated Hecke algebra $\H(\Gamma)$ is an algebra with a basis indexed by the elements of $W$ and relations that deform the relations of $W$ by a parameter $q$.
+In general, $\TL(\Gamma)$ is a quotient of $\H(\Gamma)$, having several bases indexed by the FC elements of $W$~\cite[Theorem~6.2]{Graham.J:A}.
 Except for in the case of type $A$, there are many Temperley--Lieb type quotients that appear in the literature.
 That is, some authors define a Temperley--Lieb algebra to be a different quotient of $\H(\Gamma)$ than the one we are interested in.
-In particular, the blob algebra of \cite{Martin.P;Saleur.H:A} is a smaller Temperley--Lieb type quotient of $\H(B_{n})$ than $\TL(B_{n})$.
-Also, the symplectic blob algebra of \cite{Green.R;Martin.P;Parker.A:A} and \cite{Martin.P;Green.R;Parker.A:A} is a finite rank quotient of $\H(\C_{n})$, whereas, $\TL(\C_{n})$ is of infinite rank.
-Furthermore, despite being infinite dimensional, the two-boundary Temperley--Lieb algebra of \cite{Gier.J;Nichols.A:A} is a different quotient of $\H(\C_n)$ than the one we are interested in studying.
-Typically, authors that study these usually smaller Temperley--Lieb type quotients are interested in representation theory, whereas our motivation is Kazhdan--Lusztig theory. \end{remark}
+In particular, the blob algebra of~\cite{Martin.P;Saleur.H:A} is a smaller Temperley--Lieb type quotient of $\H(B_{n})$ than $\TL(B_{n})$.
+Also, the symplectic blob algebra of~\cite{Green.R;Martin.P;Parker.A:A} and ~\cite{Martin.P;Green.R;Parker.A:A} is a finite rank quotient of $\H(\C_{n})$, whereas, $\TL(\C_{n})$ is of infinite rank.
+Furthermore, despite being infinite dimensional, the two-boundary Temperley--Lieb algebra of~\cite{Gier.J;Nichols.A:A} is a quotient of $\H(\C_n)$ different from $\TL(C_{n})$.
+Typically, authors that study these usually smaller Temperley--Lieb type quotients are interested in representation theory, whereas our motivation is Kazhdan--Lusztig theory.

 \end{subsection}

 \end{section}